 For more about user identities in the Google Accounts scenario, see Provision User Identities.

 Components you must provide

 For a complete list of requirements for EMM integration, see EMM Community Participant Product Requirements.
 Whatever solution sets you provide, you need a DPC and an EMM console, as described below.
 If you already have these, you need to modify them for your enterprise customers.

 Google requires EMMs to provide a DPC that manages apps and policies on a device.
 Google doesn’t control or communicate with the DPC directly; this is up to you as the management solution owner.
 You use the methods that work best for you to link your DPC app to your customer’s deployed management server or your cloud service.

 The DPC directly controls local device policies and pre-installed system applications.
 You can use the DPC to restrict device features (such as cameras), require apps to enforce restrictions, and do other similar tasks.

 Depending on your deployment scenario, the DPC app manages either work profiles or whole devices:

-- DPC manages work profile: BYOD scenarios on supported devices
+- DPC manages work profile: BYOD scenarios

 Most BYOD deployments use the profile owner mode of operation, in which the DPC provisions and manages a work profile on the device.
 The DPC has limited control outside of the work profile.
 This scenario is supported only in Android 5.0 and higher.